 The days and weeks after giving birth can be hectic.
-Here’s what to do after delivery and the 7 things to take care after the baby is born.
+Here’s what to do after delivery and the 7 things to do after the baby is born.

 Talk about an unfair advantage.
 While we have nine months to prepare for the baby, we’re given a few days or weeks to get so many things done after he’s born.
 Whereas we had prepared for the baby weeks in advance, we’re now scrambling to get things done.
 And those first few days and weeks with a newborn isn’t exactly the easiest to get through.